 Since your face is somewhat long, seek a balanced hairstyle that lends a uniform vibe.
 Avoid tapered faux hawks or pompadours with deep fades or anything that pairs long hair on top with much shorter length around the sides.
 Instead, opt for a quality side part if your hair is short or a voluminous slicked back look if your hair is longer.

 The square is a desirable face shape among men and it lends itself to plenty of hairstyles.
 That said, most experts suggest males with square faces keep their hair fairly short and traditionally neat.
 Consider a short pompadour or faux hawk with a close fade or a classic layered side part.
 If you want to add facial hair, you’re best off going really short (i.e. stubble) or fairly long.
+You’ll probably want to go short on top if pairing with a beard.
 Also, try to keep those sideburns short.

 Since round faces tend to lack hard lines or definition, a nice angle-heavy haircut can do wonders.
 That means emphasising structure and volume as much as possible, rocking plenty of definition up top to make up for the lack below.
 You can do no wrong coupling a quality pompadour with a hard side part of even a part on both sides–anything to give that head more definition.
-Finish off the look with a square beard and suddenly no one will be able to tell you have a severe case of baby face.
+Finish off the stylish look with a square beard and suddenly no one will be able to tell you have a severe case of baby face.
+So finding a haircut for round face men might at first seem difficult, but it’s certainly not impossible.

 Having a diamond shaped face means getting to rock those bangs and long side sweeps.
-A messy fringe will add some nice texture to the forehead.
+A messy fringe will add some nice texture to the forehead of narrow face men.
 The key is to keep the hair relatively long and layered and the angles soft, which will play off the pointy facial features.

 On the lookout for more men’s hairstyles, haircuts and pointers?
 Be sure to check out our article on 10 Faux Hawk Hairstyles & Haircuts for Men or Long Hairstyle and Haircut Tips for Men.